 Carnival Sunshine Staterooms

-All Carnival Sunshine rooms make efficient use of space and each are furnished with a flat-screen TV mounted up high with a swivel function, a phone, safe, and a pair of bathrobes.
+- Amenities: All Carnival Sunshine rooms make efficient use of space, and each one is furnished with a flat-screen TV (mounted up high with a swivel function), a phone, safe, and a pair of bathrobes.

-Turn-down service at night includes the famous Carnival towel animals (keep an eye out for a precocious monkey hanging from the ceiling), sweets and a copy of the Fun Times newsletter outlining the next day’s activities, performances and more so you can properly prep for the fun ahead.
+- Turndown Service: Turndown service at night includes the famous Carnival towel animals (keep an eye out for a precocious monkey hanging from the ceiling), sweets and a copy of the Fun Times newsletter outlining the next day’s activities, performances and more.

-Windowless rooms may seem uncomfortable on paper, but when cruising you tend to spend so little time in your cabin in may not be an issue for you, especially when you factor in the greatly reduced cost of interior rooms.
+Windowless rooms may seem uncomfortable on paper, but when cruising, you tend to spend so little time in your cabin that it may not be an issue for you (especially when you factor in the greatly reduced cost of interior rooms).
 Know that inside cabins are on the smaller side, with either two twin beds oriented longways or side-by-side to convert into a one king bed.
 Interior rooms have closets, drawers and a private bathroom with a shower.
 They’re suitable for couples, but probably not for entire families.
 Connecting interior rooms are available for the most affordable family cruising option on the Sunshine, however.

-If you really want to be fancy on board the Sunshine but not pay balcony or suite prices, check out the Scenic Ocean View cabin with a floor-to-ceiling window looking out upon the sea.
-Stunning.
+Pro Tip: If you really want to be fancy on board the Sunshine but not pay balcony or suite prices, check out the Scenic Ocean View cabin with a floor-to-ceiling window looking out upon the sea.
+It’s stunning.

-These luxurious staterooms feature two twin beds that convert to a king bed, a bathroom with a shower and a vanity area with a large mirror, and a sofa with a coffee table.
-The balconies have two chairs and a small table, and a childproof high glass railing means there's no need to worry about your kids being out there to enjoy the breeze and the view.
-Of course, you’ll want to supervise to make sure no one stands on the chairs or table out there!
+These luxurious staterooms feature two twin beds that convert to a king bed, a bathroom with a shower and vanity area with a large mirror, and a sofa with a coffee table.
+The balconies have two chairs and a small table, and a childproof, high glass railing.
+Of course, you’ll want to supervise to make sure no one stands on the chairs or table!

-Note: Balcony rooms feature two 120-volt outlets and one 230-volt to charge your devices, located on the shelf near the phone next to the closets.
-Hidden beneath is a comfy ottoman to sit on or to put your feet up and relax.
+Balcony rooms feature two 120-volt outlets and one 230-volt to charge your devices, located on the shelf near the phone next to the closets.
+Hidden beneath is a comfy ottoman.

 Suites on the Sunshine come in three varieties: Grand, Ocean and Cloud 9 Spa.
 Each is similar, with large balconies and enough space to have a small family dance party (something you certainly aren’t doing in any other stateroom category).
 In each suite, two twin beds convert to a king bed.
 Suites feature full bathrooms with showers, with whirlpool tubs in the Ocean and Cloud 9 Spa version.
 Suites have double sinks, as well as sofas, armchairs, coffee tables, walk-in dressing areas, vanity tables and two closets.